 Whether you will be charged for 10 hours work is another matter .You will not know for sure how many hours work will be needed until the administration is complete and you have received the bill.
 It is hard to monitor how many hours work they are actually doing and the longer it takes the more expensive it will become.
 Some solicitors will also charge for meetings, phone calls and letters on top of the hourly rate.
 You can read more about solicitor’s guideline hourly rates on the government website.

 Percentage and hourly rates combined

-In my experience the most commonly used charging structure for solicitors and banks is a combination of the percentage and hourly fee.
-For example the fees for an estate comprising of 1 house and 1 bank account with a value of £300,000 would be worked out by the percentage in our previous example of 2% equaling £6000 plus the hourly rate worked out above as £2000 giving a total of £8000+VAT and any other disbursements you may need along the way.
+In our experience the most commonly used charging structure for solicitors and banks is a combination of the percentage and hourly fee.
+For example the fees for an estate comprising of 1 house and 1 bank account with a value of £300,000 would be worked out by the percentage in our previous example of 2% equaling £6000 plus the hourly rate worked out above as £2500 giving a total of £8500+VAT and any other disbursements you may need along the way.

 Probate brokers will use a panel of solicitors this means they have the resources to make a reasonable estimate at how much work is involved in administering an estate and will charge according to a fixed rate fee.
 Some use the estimated amount of hours work; others will work on the volume of assets making it hard to work out an average.
-According to our research the fixed rate fee is around £3000inc.VAT.
 Having a fixed rate fee means you will know the cost of the work at the beginning of the process and once a price is agreed upon it will not change unless the work involved changes.

 In most cases fixed rate fees work out as the best value for money and provide the comfort of knowing you won’t be hit with a huge bill at the end of the process.